hbeale/splicedice_analysis/2025-12_tcga_luad_reproducible_example/2025-12-16_splicedice_TCGA_LUAD_u2af1_runthrough_with_data_descriptions.md

 .pvals.tsv contains one condition per row and a column for each sample.
-The values of sample columns are p-values indicating whether the samples significantly matches the beta signature it was compared to.
+The values of sample columns are p-values indicating whether the samples significantly matches the beta signature it was compared to. p value scores range from 0-1.

 ``` r
 pvals <- read_tsv(file.path(base_dir, ".pvals.tsv"))